jayeshchauhan/SKANDA/README.md

 About
 =====
-Scans the ports on the server, using SSRF vulnerability.
+Skanda scans the ports on the server, using SSRF vulnerability.
 Select any SSRF vulnerable request in [IronWASP](http://ironwasp.org/) logs, right click and run this module.
 Select the vulnerable injection points(GET/POST parameters) and session plugins if any are required.
 Port Status will be printed in the CLI.
 This first version is able to do port scan of the server.
 Future versions will able to scan and exploit the intranet of the vulnerable server.

 Features